 To compare the results at different services, one must take into account the complexity of the patient’s condition, not just on the basis of the ASA but by making a risk adjustment with complexity or severity scores such as the Charlson Comorbidity scale[24].
 It is also important to compare surgical procedures of similar complexity and technical difficulty[2].
 An impartial external audit is essential.
-When used by physicians at our service to record morbidity and applying the methodology described above, the CDC and CCI presented accuracy rates of 88% and 81%; however, when only patients with complications were included, the rates fell respectively to 69% and 49%[17,25].
+When used by physicians at our service to record morbidity and applying the methodology described above, the CDC and CCI presented accuracy rates of 88% and 81%; however, when only patients with complications were included, the rates fell to 69% and 49%, respectively[17,25].

 There are several explanations for the fact that postoperative complications are only rarely quantified.
 The most important, in our view, is the fact that the better the recording system, the worse the results.
 Surgeons may regard complications as an indication of personal failure, and fear comparison with other services because the results may reflect badly on their work.
-Furthermore, at a time when centres of reference are being established for complex surgical procedures such as esophagectomy, gastrectomy, pancreatectomy or hepatectomy, high morbidity rates at particular services might disqualify them from operating on these patients.
+Furthermore, at a time when centers of reference are being established for complex surgical procedures, such as esophagectomy, gastrectomy, pancreatectomy, or hepatectomy, high morbidity rates at particular services might disqualify them from operating on these patients.

 It is hard to understand why public authorities choose these services of reference only on the basis of volume (or sometimes for political reasons) and fail to take actual audited results into account, such as morbidity and disease-free survival in cancer patients.
 Besides questions of cost-effectiveness, ensuring the optimal use of the means available is an obligation in a system with limited resources.

 Another common bias is the failure to record certain minor complications.
-For example, the CDC includes nausea, poorly controlled pain and atelectasis as complications, which in practice may go unreported.
+For example, the CDC includes nausea, poorly controlled pain, and atelectasis as complications, which in practice may go unreported.
 The inclusion of minor complications may magnify the actual morbidity, but it eliminates subjective interpretations and makes them the same for all auditors.
 The presence of errors in the classification of complications according to the CDC, particularly in complex scenarios, should also be borne in mind.
 However, many useful clarifications have already been made in this regard[4,5,7-9].

 CONCLUSION

 Little is known at present about real postoperative morbidity.
-In the recording of postoperative complications, the following points must be taken into account: (1) A complication should be considered as any negative event occurring in a patient during hospitalization[4,5,10,11]; (2) Physicians and nurses must be made aware of the need to record complications; (3) Training with the CDC must be provided, especially in order to deal with complex scenarios; (4) Exhaustive, external impartial recording of all complications must be performed.
+In the recording of postoperative complications, the following points must be taken into account: (1) A complication should be considered as any negative event occurring in a patient during hospitalization[4,5,10,11]; (2) Physicians and nurses must be made aware of the need to record complications; (3) Training with the CDC must be provided, especially in order to deal with complex scenarios; (4) Exhaustive, external, impartial recording of all complications must be performed.
 However, biases cannot be totally avoided since the registry is performed by doctors and nurses at the service under evaluation; (5) Complications should be recorded on a form specially created for the purpose; (6) Physicians’ and nurses’ notes should be consulted; and (7) an external audit must be carried out by experts without any conflict of interest with regard to the surgery service or its members so as to avoid deficiencies in the recording and classification and other biases.

 The recording of the complications deriving from all surgical procedures is an urgent scientific and social obligation.
 Transparency in the reporting is also mandatory.
-There are sufficient means available now to record complications accurately and efficiently, with only minimal investment and the results are available in the short-medium term.
+There are sufficient means available now to record complications accurately and efficiently, with only minimal investment, and the results are available in the short-medium term.
 Policy-makers in the field of health administration should not let this opportunity pass.

 REFERENCES